renegamino012/renegamino012/README.md

 [![Gmail](https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white&link=mailto:rene_gamino012@berkeley.edu)](mailto:rene_gamino012@berkeley.edu)

 ## Aspiring Professional.
 Researcher.
 Cartographer.
 Analyst.
 I recently graduated with a Bachelor of Arts in Data Science from the University of California, Berkeley.
-I am continuing this journey on GIS and data science, and am exploring my previous coursework and independent projects.
-Hobbies include
+I am training in skills related to being a data analyst, cartographer, and web designer.

-##__Challenges__ ##
+## 2022 Challenges
-* Launching a portfolio + blog site using Github Pages.
+* Working on the digital garden's release and publications.
-* Introducing and publishing GIS + data science projects.
+* Looking for open-source collaboration and compiling a list of projects.
-* Searching for an internship or full-time employment opportunity.
+* Searching for temporary work, full-time employment, or an internship.
 * Working on a Class C driver's license.
+* Buy and use a bicycle to overcome a childhood fear of bicycles and improve mobility.
+* Volunteer in mutual aid programs, when I have an affordable means of transportation.
+* Swap my wardrobe for gender-affirming outfits and find a fulfilling aesthetic.
+* Reading at least twelve books this year.
+I am currently reading House of Leaves by Mark Z. Danielewski and Inclusive Design Patterns by Heydon Pickering.

-##Projects ##
+## Projects
 Project  | Description  | Status   | Source
 ------------- | ------------- | ------------- | -------------
 Site  | A portfolio + data sci / GIST blog to showcase my Github repositories.  | Ongoing | [Link](https://github.com/renegamino012/the-gist-of-it-blog)

-### Latest Blog Posts ###
- Currently unavailable :construction: